J33p3rs/IR/README.md

-# IR
+# JP's IR Repo
-List of IR resources
+List of IR resources to be used for Incident Response during workshops etc that I run.